Cfretz244/libdart/README.md

 ## A High Performance, Easy to Use, Network Optimized, JSON Library
 **Dart** is both a wire-level binary **JSON** protocol, along with a high performance, and surprisingly high level, **C++** API to interact with that **JSON**.
-It is primarily optimized for on-the-wire representation size along with efficiency of receiver-side interaction, however, it also allows for dynamic modification when necessary.
+It is primarily optimized for efficiency of receiver interaction and on-the-wire representation size, however, it also allows for dynamic modification when necessary.

 **Dart** can be used in any application as a dead-simple, fast, and lightweight **JSON** parser, but it first and foremost targets real-time stream processing engines